Kristallnacht: The terrifying prelude to the Holocaust

 This deportation was part of a larger Nazi policy called the Polenaktion, which saw the mass expulsion of Jews of Polish citizenship from Germany.

-The Polenaktion and other anti-Jewish policies had been met with increasing opposition from the German public, and the assassination of vom Rath provided an opportunity for the Nazi leadership to turn this public opinion against the Jews.
+The Polenaktion and other anti-Jewish policies had been met with increasing opposition from sections of the German public, and the assassination of vom Rath provided an opportunity for the Nazi leadership to turn this public opinion against the Jews.

-On November 8th, Goebbels delivered a speech at a rally in Munich commemorating the anniversary of Hitler's failed 1923 Beer Hall Putsch.
+Then, on November 8th, Goebbels delivered a speech at a rally in Munich commemorating the anniversary of Hitler's failed 1923 Beer Hall Putsch.

 In his speech, Goebbels called for Germans to take action against those who were "plotting" against the country.

-The following day, vom Rath was buried in Berlin with full military honors.
-At the funeral, Hitler delivered a eulogy in which he spoke of the "sacrifice" that vom Rath had made for the German people.
+In the speech, he spoke of the "sacrifice" that vom Rath had made for the German people.

-Hitler's speech was broadcast on radio, and it is believed that his words helped to spark the violence of Kristallnacht.
+This speech was broadcast on radio, and it is believed that his words helped to spark the violence of Kristallnacht.

 German eagle symbol on a building